grafana/tempo/docs/tempo/website/configuration/override.md

     ```
 ## Override strategies

-The trace limits specified by the various parameters are, by default, applied as tenant-level limits.
-For example, a max_traces_per_user setting of 10000 means that each tenant within the cluster has a limit of 10000 traces per user.
-This is known as a `local` strategy in that the specified trace limits are local to each tenant.
+The trace limits specified by the various parameters are, by default, applied as per-distributor limits.
+For example, a `max_traces_per_user` setting of 10000 means that each distributor within the cluster has a limit of 10000 traces per user.
+This is known as a `local` strategy in that the specified trace limits are local to each distributor.

-A setting that applies at a tenant level is quite helpful in ensuring that each tenant independently can generate traces up to the limit without affecting the tracing limits on other tenants.
-This strategy is well suited for situations where all tenants are generating similar amounts of traces.
+A setting that applies at a local level is quite helpful in ensuring that each distributor independently can process traces up to the limit without affecting the tracing limits on other distributors.

 However, as a cluster grows quite large, this can lead to quite a large quantity of traces.
-An alternative strategy may be to set a cluster-level trace limit that establishes a total budget of all traces across all tenants in the cluster.
-Such a strategy, called `global` strategy, can be useful when different tenants produce different quantities of tracing.
-Here, a busy tenant can use some capacity from a less busy tenant to generate larger quantities of traces than local limits would have otherwise permitted.
+An alternative strategy may be to set a `global` trace limit that establishes a total budget of all traces across all distributors in the cluster.
+The global limit is averaged across all distributors by using a distributor ring.

 The default setting for ingestion strategy is `local`.
 The strategy setting can also be changed using the `overrides` section, as shown in the following example: